On Output Activation Functions for Adversarial Losses: A Theoretical Analysis via Variational Divergence Minimization and An Empirical Study on MNIST Classification: Introduction

-In sum, the two research problems that we aim to tackle in this paper can be summarized as follows: \begin{problem} What certain types of component functions are theoretically valid adversarial loss functions? \end{problem} \begin{problem} How different combinations of the component functions and the regularization approaches perform empirically against one another? \end{problem}
+In this paper, we aim to study the following two research questions: \begin{question} What types of output activation functions form a well-behaved adversarial loss? \end{question} \begin{question} How different combinations of output activation functions and regularization approaches perform empirically against one another? \end{question}

-Our contribution to \probref{problem:1} is based on the intuition that a favorable adversarial loss should be a divergence-like measure between the distribution of the real data and the distribution of the model output, since in this way we can use the adversarial loss as the training criterion to learn the model parameters.
-Following this line of thought, we derive necessary and sufficient conditions such that an adversarial loss has such a favorable property (\secref{sec:necessary_sufficient_conditions}).
-Interestingly, our theoretical analysis leads to a new perspective to understand the underlying game dynamics of adversarial losses (\secref{sec:psi_function_analysis}).